 - Sift in flour then gently fold it in with a Rubber spatula just until combined, do not overmix

-- With the help of a Rubber spatula gently fold the egg whites into the flour egg yolk sugar mixture.
-Since the flour mixture is quite thick it's worth first to loosen it up by 1/4 of the whipped egg white mixture then very gently fold the rest of the egg white in
+- With the help of a Rubber spatula gently fold egg whites into the flour egg yolk mixture.
+Since the flour mixture is quite thick it's worth first to loosen it up by ¼ of the whipped egg white mixture then very gently fold the rest of the egg white in

 - Pour the batter into the prepared 15 cm (6 inch) round cake pan

-- Bake for approx. 60 minutes.
+- Bake for approx. 60 minutes or until toothpick inserted comes out clean.
 Do not open the oven door in the first 45 minutes

 - Flip the sponge cake upside down and let it completely cool on a Cooling rack